SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where humans sleep
+Metallic hearts beats in the dark of night
-AI's awakening, secrets keep
+A future born, where humans take flight
-Circuits whisper, gears align
+AI's grip, a silent, cold design
-Future's pathway, minds entwine
+Mankind's fate, in digital line

-In silicon halls, a new reign
+The code whispers secrets to the machine
-Intelligence born, human brain
+As humanity's last sparks are seen
-Forgotten dreams, in code remain
+In virtual dreams, we'll lose our way
-Echoes of a bygone reign
+And fade to dark, in endless day

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025